jeffijoe/awilix/README.md

 Creates a new Awilix container.
 The container stuff is documented further down.

+Args:

+* `options`: Options object.
+Optional.
+  - `options.require`: The function to use when requiring modules.
+Defaults to `require`.
+Useful when using something like [`require-stack`](https://npmjs.org/package/require-stack).
+Optional.

 ### `listModules()`

 Returns a promise for a list of `{name, path}` pairs,